 A 2015 & 2016 Top 100 Knitting Blog!

-There are a few questions I’m asked all the time: “why yarn over in reverse?” and “why use a Make 1 Loop increase?” are the most common.
-So hold on to your hat knitters, because now we’re diving deep into the details of knitting the Showy Decrease.
+Hold on to your hat, because now we’re diving deep into the details of knitting a vertical Showy Decrease line.
 Don’t worry, I’ve done most of the work for you, but I am hoping you’ll pull out your needles and yarn to swatch this with me.
 If knitting all the options sounds like too much work, I’ll include a swatch at the end with just the best two options for you to try.

 As you can see, the first two yarn over methods leave a gap to the right of the decrease.
 This was the first time I had knit options 1 and 2 side by side.
 I was a bit surprised to see how much gap was left even after the yo was purled closed on the next row.
 Let’s take a closer look.

-How to Work a Make 1 Loop Increase: We never use a lifted make one increase because it would steal yarn from the Showy Decrease.
-Elizabeth ZImmerman’s Make 1 Loop increase is worked by grabbing a strand of yarn with your left hand adding it to the right needle.
+How to Work a Make 1 Loop Increase: Elizabeth Zimmerman’s Make 1 Loop increase is worked by grabbing a strand of yarn with your left hand adding it to the right needle.
 We modify it for the Vertical Showy Decrease only by twisting it counterclockwise.
-Turning it this way mimics the yarn over in reverse when closed.
 The Make 1 increase results in the neatest looking Vertical Showy Decrease because the yarn is a bit shorter than the yarn over in reverse.
 I find it faster to yarn over in reverse so I tend to use it unless the increase is in a location where it will be highly visible, then I use the m1 increase.

 There’s one more benefit to these two options.
 They result in more depth.
 Take a closer look at the two vertical lines on the right and you’ll see that they rise higher up off the face of the stockinette fabric because there’s a real stitch there to prop them up.